tusen-ai/naive-ui/demo/pages/docs/jsx/enUS/index.md

 ## Enable JSX & TSX

-About how to enable JSX & TSX please look at your toolchain's docs.
+For how to enable JSX & TSX, please look at your toolchain's docs.

 ## Use Component

-We recommend importing component directly when using JSX.
+We recommend importing components directly when using JSX.

 ```js
 import { defineComponent } from 'vue'